Giving back to the communities we serve

 Last summer thousands of die-hard fans, local families and visitors were entertained by some great bands during Think Bank’s free Down by the Riverside Free Summer Concert Series in Mayo Park.
 We love getting to know our friends and customers better at these fun outdoor venues.

 Organizations eligible for grants must be nonprofit, tax-exempt as defined in section 501(c)3 of the Internal Revenue Code, or a public service organization.
-Each request is reviewed by a committee made up of Think Mutual Bank employees who meet monthly.
+Each request is reviewed by a committee made up of Think Mutual Bank employees.
 We ask that organizations request funding no more than once per calendar year.
 Capital campaigns and multi-year grants are considered as our resources allow.

 A Think Mutual Bank Grant Application form along with a formal letter outlining the details of your request should be submitted for review.